Board

 Lynn Grant

-Lynn is previously a Saskatchewan Stock Growers President and a Beef Cattle Research Council Beef Research Mentorship program Mentor.
+Lynn is previously a Saskatchewan Stock Growers Association President and a Beef Cattle Research Council Beef Research Mentorship program Mentor.

 Learn more about Lynn’s operation and family